brev/numenta-web/README.md

   * `stamp` = Build start timestamp string (for cache-busting)
 * Make sure to use the `prefixLink()` helper function on all internal links.
-  This should be handled auto-magically for you already, but if you have trouble with links on staging, this may be the problem
+  This should be handled auto-magically for you already, but if you have trouble with links on staging, this may be the problem.
+Try to keep this working so that each developer can run their own demo sites on `gh-pages`.

 ### Content